 If this is an MSI Package, configure the following options:

 Run Install Package from Source Path – Choose this option if the installation package is located in a shared network folder accessible from the client machine.
-If you select this option, Goverlan will not transfer the MSI package locally on the client machine and will directly run the installation from its source location.
-If the MSI package being configured has external dependencies, you must select this option and the external dependencies must be located within the source folder.
+If you select this option, the Goverlan agent will pull down the MSI from the specified location.

 Transfer Package to Client then Run Locally – Choose this option to have Goverlan first transfer the MSI package onto the client machine, then run its installation from the local copy.
 Note: Only the specified MSI package is transferred.
 Therefore, it cannot have any external dependencies.

 Leave a copy of the MSI package – In order for the Repair MSI feature to work, you need to leave a copy of the MSI package on the remote machine.
 If you do not leave a copy of the MSI package, the repair feature will not work.